 - 2 teaspoons ground cumin

-- 1 garlic clove, chopped
+- 1 clove garlic, chopped

 - Coarse salt and ground pepper

-- Combine chickpeas, lemon juice, tahini, oil, cumin, and garlic in the food processor.
-Puree, about 1 minute; thin with water if necessary.
-Season with salt and pepper.
+- Add the chickpeas, lemon juice, tahini, oil, cumin, and garlic to the sweet potatoes.
+Purée for 1 minute, thinning with water if necessary.
+Season with the salt and pepper.

-- Serve with pita and crudités.
+- Serve with pita wedges and crudités.

 - Refrigerate leftovers in an air-tight container for up to 1 week.

 - Use roasted sweet potatoes for more flavor.